- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 With so many travel insurance policies available, it can be difficult to know which one is best for you.
 When it comes to single and multi-trip travel insurance, it’s important to know the variations, as it could mean the difference between losing and saving money.

-Single trip insurance policies are designed for people who only take one or two holidays a year, whether that is a short trip to the Algarve or a three-week jaunt in Japan.
-Wherever you decide to go, you must ensure that the insurance covers you for the entire trip.
+Single trip travel insurance policies are designed for people who only take one or two holidays a year, whether that is a short trip to the Algarve or a three-week jaunt in Japan.
+Wherever you decide to go, you must ensure that the insurance covers you for your entire trip.

-Whatever policy you’ve decided to opt for, there are a number of things you must take into account before putting down any money.
+Whatever policy you’ve decided to opt for, there are several things you must take into account before putting down any money.

 Where are you going on your travels?
 This is important to know, as most insurance companies have separate cover for Europe and the rest of the world; some worldwide policies even exclude the US, Canada and the Caribbean, so be sure to check.
 If you’re unsure what type of cover you need, ask the travel insurance company first.